Arriving Soon: Incredible New Journeys for 2023 & 2024!

 Almost the entirety of Budapest’s historic center has been declared a UNESCO World Heritage Site, and you’ll see the best of it as you visit City Park; Heroes' Square with its statues of Magyar chieftains; elegant Andrassy Avenue; the iconic Parliament building; and Castle Hill, where you’ll have free time and entrance to Fisherman's Bastion.

 Your afternoon is free for you to explore.
-Perhaps you’ll head to visit a famous confectioner like Gerbeaud, Café Demel, or the Sacher Café, and join the perennial argument over who makes the world’s best Sachertorte.
+Perhaps you’ll head to Hauer Confectionery and Café for a delicious treat.
 Perhaps you’ll explore the more than 100 stalls comprising the Budapest Christmas Market, or ask your Concierge to help arrange a visit to one of Budapest’s famous thermal baths, such as Széchenyi or Gellért.

 Apple strudel and treasure hunting in Bratislava; plus, the Captain’s Gala Dinner and evening entertainment